 10. Make Accurate Models

-We here at Churchill Management Group are firm believers in compiling a holistic image of your retirement income.
+We here at Churchill Management Group are firm believers in compiling a holistic image of your retirement situation.
 Knowing how much cash flow is coming and from where helps you determine your monthly portfolio withdrawal limit.
-It’s crucial as a high net worth retiree to understand your own individual financial circumstances, including social security, to make the best choices now to set yourself up for success later.
+It’s crucial, as a high net worth retiree, to understand your own individual financial circumstances to make the best choices now to set yourself up for success later.

 Take Steps Now Towards Your Retirement Future

 Churchill Management Group understands each retirement journey is unique.
 You’ve worked hard to ensure you can retire in the way you deserve.
-Our expertly trained team will take note of your present financials and future financial goals to compile some helpful guides like a pre-retirement checklist and a retirement checklist.
+Our expertly trained team will take note of your present financials and future financial goals to compile some helpful guides, like a pre-retirement checklist and a retirement checklist.
 Here at Churchill Management Group, our advisors believe in being proactive in retirement planning.
-The factoring in of considerations like your health status, the strength of your retirement accounts and social security help to provide a holistic strategy for reaching your goals.
-Your retirement plans are too precious to leave in the hands of just anyone, speak with one of our financial advisors today to start planning for retirement the smart way.
+Factoring considerations, such as your health status, the strength of your retirement accounts, and the amount of social security benefits you qualify for, helps in the creation of a holistic strategy for reaching your goals.
+Your retirement plans are too precious to leave in the hands of just anyone, speak with one of our financial advisors today to help you prepare for retirement the smart way.

 Financial Planning Disclosure